Law and the Courts

 In Wellington we hold court records from the late 19th century until about 10 years before the present day.
 Please note information changes over time and is subject to continuous updating and amendment.
 We receive transfers from government agencies intermittently.
 Please contact us for further information.

 This research guide lists Wellington holdings for the upper South and lower North Islands.
 It covers records not included in the Identity, Employmentand Welfareresearch guides and updates the Wellington information in Gavel and Quill 1997.
 Similar court records can be found in our three regional archives but these are not included here.

 The listings in this guide are organised by place, cover civil and criminal cases heard before the Courts: a Magistrate’s Court, Court of Appeal, District or High Court.
 There may be cross-over between courts as cases originate in one and are concluded in another.
-Agency code searches in Archway give more information about the actual courts.
+Agency code searches in Collections search give more information about the actual courts.